 fails when Regina fall in love with the king.
 Later Topelius made a

 play from the story.

 Gröna kammarn på Linnais gård (1859, The Green Room at Linnais Manor), a family tale, had some Gothic elements; the plot involves a ghost.
 Like in Topelius's Gothic short stories, the mystery of seemingly supernatural is given a natural explanation at the end.
 Noteworthy, Topelius was interested in the spirit world and folk myths, but resisted all kinds of vulgar superstitions.
 It has been argued that he used Charlotte Brontë's Jane Eyre (1847) as an intertext in his work, transforming the the figure of Bertha Mason into a old aunt living in an attic room. ('From Italy to the Finnish Woods: The Rise of Gothic Fiction in Finland' by Kati Launis, in Gothic Topographies: Language, Nation Building and ‘Race', edited by P.M.
-Mehtonen and Matti Savolainen, 2013, pp. 175-176) Valentin Vaala's film adaptation of the novel from 1945, a lavish, Hollywood-style production, was a box-office hit, transporting the Finnish audience away from the austere post-war world, for a little while at least.
+Mehtonen and Matti Savolainen, 2013, pp. 175-176) It is known, that Topelius had read the book.
+In 1857 he saw a stage adaptation of Jane Eyre in Helsinki and wrote an anonymous review for the Helsingfors Tidningar, in which he made comparisons with the play and the novel.
+Valentin Vaala's film adaptation from 1945, a lavish, Hollywood-style production, was a box-office hit, transporting the Finnish audience away from the austere post-war world, for a little while at least.

 In addition to his novels, Topelius published a great deal of